Spaghetti with Pork Meatballs and Marinara Wine Sauce

 And since meatballs are so good with pasta, make meatballs with spaghetti and a quick and easy homemade marinara wine sauce.

-For fun, the meatballs in this recipe are cut in half so there’s more of them on the serving dish to top with the delicious marinara sauce.
+The meatballs in this recipe are cut in half so that there are more of them on the serving dish to top with the delicious marinara sauce.

 Let’s check out the ingredients.